thielicious/HerokuSwitch/README.md

 # What is it about<br>
-Activates/Deactivates the app running on the PaaS Heroku in one go.
+Activates/Deactivates an app running on the PaaS platform Heroku without wasting free dynos in one go.
+Less to write more to achieve.

 # Installation<br>
 Node package manager [NPM](https://nodejs.org/en/download/) is required.